E-bike and e-scooter sharing schemes in NSW

 Transport for NSW is committed to integrating shared devices into the transport network and making these services available in as many places as possible in NSW, in ways that are safe and respectful of local amenity.

-Summaries of this engagement can be found here:
+Summaries of some past workshops can be found here:

 - E-micromobility stakeholder workshop – 2023 (PDF 180.95KB)